Read time 7 minutes

 It is the first step you should do as an administrator – get the login details of the user who is going to leave the organization and then reset the password using these steps.

-- Log in to the G Suite user account of the exiting employee.
+- Access the G Suite user account belonging to the departing employee by logging in.

 - Go to the Google Admin console and click on Users.